Understanding intermediate layers using linear classifier probes: Monitoring with probes

-In this section we run the MNIST convolutional model provided by the \texttt{tensorflow} github repo (\texttt{tensorflow/models/image/mnist/convolutional.py}) We selected that model for reproducibility and to demonstrate how to easily peek into popular models by using probes.
+In this section we run the MNIST convolutional model provided by the \texttt{tensorflow/models} github repository (\texttt{image/mnist/convolutional.py}).
+We selected that model for reproducibility and to demonstrate how to easily peek into popular models by using probes.

-We start by sketching the model in figure \ref{fig:mnist-model}.
-We report the results at the beginning and the end of training on figure \ref{fig:mnist}.
-One of the interesting dynamics to be observed there is how useful are the first layers, despite the fact that the model is completely untrained.
+We start by sketching the model in \figurename~\ref{lcp-fig:mnist-model}.
+We report the results at the beginning and the end of training on \figurename~\ref{lcp-fig:mnist}.
+One of the interesting dynamics to be observed there is how useful the first layers are, despite the fact that the model is completely untrained.
+Random projections can be useful to classify data, and this has been studied by others~\citep{jarrett2009best}.